Clean Power Plan

 Compliance Program Development

 Environmental problems frequently are discovered as a result of a serious non-compliance event or emergency.
-In addition to resolving the immediate problem, Ms. Montgomery looks for the root causes of problems and assists companies in developing more robust procedures or training to keep problems from recurring.
+In addition to resolving the immediate problem, Jane looks for the root causes of problems and assists companies in developing more robust procedures or training to keep problems from recurring.
 For example:

 - She assisted in the development of emergency procedures for mercury meter removal programs and then assisted in the development of long-term training and removal programs.

 - After a Section 404 violation was discovered, she developed a training program to engage and heighten awareness of environmental issues presented by large construction projects.

 - She assisted routinely in developing and monitoring environmental, health and safety audit programs and develops appropriate responses to issues uncovered through audits.

 In addition, Jane helps developers understand the environmental issues present at properties, and she works with owners and planners to design contractual and remedial plans to mitigate environmental risks.
 Specific examples include: